New Industrial Park Named for Notable Watertown Businessman

 Calvin said of his success and naming of the park, “Watertown was a good move.
 It has a remarkable workforce with good work ethic and attitude.
 I am deeply appreciative for the recognition.”

-Acquisition of the industrial park land by the WDC was completed last fall.
+Acquisition of the 73 acres of land by the WDC was completed last fall.
 Hoping to continue the legacy of successes such as recruiting Calvin’s business to Watertown, new development within the park will follow one of the long-held missions of the WDC: focusing on new business attraction and existing business retention and expansion.

 The WDC is already working with a company looking to locate to the new park.